Humbly Homemade

 They're sold as packets of sauce or compressed solid blocks made of fat, flour and ground spices to make a Japanese curry roux.
 They help thicken the curry so it's creamy instead of watery.
 And you can pick your spice level, based on the type you get.

-close-up of Japanese shrimp curry made with Indian spices in a white bowl
+Close-up of Japanese shrimp curry with chopped sweet potato, zucchini, and carrots in a bowl with rice.

 Japanese Shrimp Curry